Categories: Passive Investing

 Inverse/Leveraged Funds

 Exchange-traded funds (ETFs) are slowly gaining popularity in India, especially among investors who are looking to explore newer avenues for portfolio diversification.
 An ETF is similar to an index fund since it replicates an index.
-The key difference between the two is that an ETF is closed ended fund, whereas an index fund is open-ended.
+The key difference between the two is that an ETF is a closed ended fund, whereas an index fund is open-ended.
 Investors cannot make fresh redemptions or investments when an ETF is closed.
 ETFs are listed on stock exchanges and these can be bought and sold just like any stock/equity.
 However, ETFs can be bought only if there is a seller in the market and the same goes for selling these.
 One of the varieties of ETFs are leveraged ETFs.

 Here, we will explain more about Leveraged or Inverse funds to help new investors get a basic understanding of these.